willstepp/writings/joseph-the-son/jts.md

 “Yes ma’am.”

-A moment of reflection and their attention returned to Joseph.
+A moment of reflection on both parts and then their attention returned to Joseph.
 Beth opened the door and came out onto the porch.
+Joseph followed behind.
+His eyes never left the ground.

 “Ma’am, about your son.
 I don’t want to keep you, but I felt compelled to let you know what happened.”

 “Please do, Pastor.
 I hope nothing serious.”

-She gave Joseph a stern glance and Joseph shrugged.

-“Your son and a few other boys from Oakwood Estates were torturing a stray dog there on the road.
+“Well, I hate to say, but your son and a few other boys from Oakwood Estates were just now torturing a stray dog there on the road.
 I saw them from my farm while I was feeding my chickens.
 They had sticks and one of the boys had put one of those clip binders on its tail.
 Thing was spinning in circles trying to get it loose.
-It was in a lot of pain.”
+It was in a lot of pain.
+That was clear.”

-“Oh my Lord,” Beth said, turning to Joseph, “You are not raised like that, young man.
+“Oh my goodness,” Beth said, turning to Joseph, “You were not raised like that, young man.
 We don’t torture animals.
 You are better than that.
 You hear me?”

 Joseph did not answer.
-Beth was visible upset and faced Jacob.
+Beth was visibly upset and faced Jacob with an apologetic expression.

 “Mr. Brumbalow, I am so sorry.
 I want to thank you for stopping them and for taking the time to walk up here and let me know.
 He  really is not like that.
 I don’t know what to say exactly.”

 “Ma’am, please don’t feel you have to say anything.
 I will be honest.
-After talking with Joseph I think he just fell in with the wrong group of boys this time.
+After speaking with Joseph I think this is just a case where he fell in with the wrong group of boys, unfortunately.
 Joseph has a good heart.
 He’s not like those other boys, Jesse Black and his gang.
 He has a heart that walks with God.
 Anybody can see that.”

-Beth blushed at his sincerity.
-She pulled Joseph closer to her, but he pulled away.
+Beth blushed at his uncommon sincerity.
+She pulled Joseph closer to her but he flinched and stood over by the porch railing.

 “Thank you for saying that, Mr. Brumbalow.”

+Jacob shrugged.

 “Please call me Jacob.”

 “Thank you, Mr. Jacob.”

-Silence, then she said, “May I get you something to drink before you go?
+Silence passed between them, and then she said, “May I get you something to drink before you take off?
 We have coffee and tea.
-Maybe coke.”
+Maybe some coke.”

 “I never turn down a cup of coffee, especially on days like this.
-It’s not cold per se but if you stay outdoors long enough the chill gets inside your bones.”
+Not cold per se but if you stay outdoors long enough that chill gets inside your bones.”

 “I know just what you mean.
-It’s colder than a witches titty around here lately.”
+It’s colder than a witches titty around here lately.
+That’s what we say in Georgia.”

 Joseph was embarrassed.
 Jacob laughed.
 Beth disappeared inside while Joseph and Jacob lingered on the porch.
 They did not speak.